anandbabu4/toy-robot-simulation/README.md

 # toy-robot-simulation
-The application is simulation of a toy robot moving on a square table top
+The application is a simulation of a toy robot moving on a square table top, of dimensions 5 units x 5 units.
+There are no other obstructions on the table surface.
+The robot is free to roam around the surface of the table, but must be prevented from falling to destruction.
+Any movement that would result in the robot falling from the table must be prevented, however further valid movement commands must still be allowed.

+Allowed commands:
+PLACE X,Y,F
+MOVE
+LEFT
+RIGHT
+REPORT

 Installation:
 -----------
     git clone https://github.com/anandbabu4/toy-robot-simulation.git

-Pre-reqisites: (if node_modules, eslint and jest is not installed)
+Pre-requisites: (commands to install: node_modules, eslint and jest)
 -----------
     npm install
     npm install eslint --save-dev
     npm install --save-dev jest

-Run unit test: (coverage report displayed in cli)
+Run unit test: (coverage report displayed in CLI)
 -----------
     npm test

-Run program with input file (ignore the data folder name just filename is enough)
+Run program with input file: (exclude folder path)
 -----------
-    npm run file test1.txt
-    npm run file test2.txt
+    npm run file <filename>
-    npm run file test3.txt
+    eg: npm run file test1.txt

 Example Input and Output
 ------------------------